 Under the No Action Alternative, noise levels would remain unchanged.
-Annual commercial agricultural activities would add to the ambient noise level in the immediate Assessment Area.

 No mitigation measures are proposed since noise would be negligible during construction and virtually non-existent once the Project is operational.
 Noise due to construction would adhere to OHSA regulations.